Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch07_Similarity.md

 > 1. Apply the triangle from three sides construction, to draw the first triangle, using the three given sides as the three sides of the construction.
 > 2. Apply the triangle from three sides construction, to draw the second triangle, after multiplying the three sides lengths by any wanted scale factor, and then using the result as the three sides of the construction.

-(Teorema LLL de semejanza de triángulo)
+(Teorema LLL de semejanza de triángulos)
 **SSS triangle similarity theorem**: given two triangles, if the sides of the first triangle have each the same ratio to the corresponding sides of the second triangle, then the triangles are similar.

 > Proof of the SSS triangle similarity theorem